 Claire VonEnck and Meaghan Dutton-O’Hara nailed the Marzipan soloist role as did Cainan Weber and Victor Abreu with Candy Cane.
 Lighting up the stage in Tea, Snowflakes and wherever she appeared was Olivia Bell.
 Ava Sautter and Kloe Walker were gorgeous lead flowers.
 Both are so ready for bigger challenges.

-We’ve certainly covered a lot here: IA, NBA, expensive perfume.
+We’ve certainly covered a lot here: AI, NBA, expensive perfume.
 Only at HH will one find that depth of variety.

 Our HH Pump Award, Gianvito Rossi’s gold bijoux metallic leather ankle strap sandal, is bestowed upon Emily Kikta for her Christmas dream-filling Sugarplum Fairy.